Modeling Missing at Random Neuropsychological Test Scores Using a Mixture of Binomial Product Experts: Discussion

 \section{Discussion}

 In this paper, we have proposed a mixture of binomial experts model for modeling neuropsychological test score data.
 This model builds on classical ideas from the latent variable and mixture of experts literature.
 Through this model, we are able to construct a latent representation of an individual's cognitive ability using their test scores and relate it to baseline covariates.
 Because the Alzheimer's disease data set is both enriched with multivariate information and plagued with missing data, we address both of these issues.
-For each individual, we are able to perform clustering and generate a latent trajectory, a path of their cognitive ability in the latent space over time.
-We also provide analysis on the data on an aggregated level using transition matrices in Appendix \ref{appendix:more-realdata}.
-Simulations are included in Appendix \ref{sect:simulations}.
 We outline how to perform estimation and inference under the MAR assumption.
+Further comments on simulations are included in Appendix \ref{sect:simulations}.